ollprogram/SimpleShiftRegisterController/README.md

 # Download and install

-You can find download the zip file in the releases.
+You can find and download the zip file in the releases.

 On arduino IDE select 'sketch > include library > add .ZIP library'